Scott Morrison: Joint ministerial positions

 On 15 August 2022, Prime Minister Anthony Albanese announced an investigation by his office into claims that Morrison secretly appointed himself to administer several government departments during the COVID-19 pandemic.
 The health minister at the time, Greg Hunt, was understood to have agreed to Morrison's position administering the health department; however, the finance minister, Mathias Cormann, was unaware that Morrison had appointed himself in a joint ministerial position.
 The resources minister, Keith Pitt, was aware of Morrison's self-appointment to the resources portfolio "sometime in 2021".
 David Littleproud, who was the agriculture minister in Morrison's government, criticised the self-appointments as "pretty ordinary (Note: In Australian English, "ordinary" can mean bad or undesirable.)".

 Later that day, the Governor-General's office confirmed that Morrison had been appointed to a number of ministerial offices, without stating which.
 As a change in the responsibilities of an existing minister, this had not required further swearing in but had been done by an administrative instrument; announcement of the appointments had been a matter for the government.
 (Note: The statement says that the appointments were made "consistently with" Constitution section 64.
 Section 64 provides for appointment of "Ministers of State" to "administer such departments of State of the Commonwealth as the Governor-General in Council may establish".
 The Governor-General does this formally on the advice of the Executive Council and in effect on that of the prime minister.)
 Constitutional law professor Anne Twomey, however, could not trace such instruments and called the process "just bizarre".
 Prime Minister Anthony Albanese ordered a search for them and is seeking legal advice from the solicitor-general.
-Leading members of the Morrison cabinet, not only Mathias Cormann but also Peter Dutton (then defence minister and now leader of the opposition), have said that they had not been aware of these appointments.
+Leading members of the Morrison cabinet, not only Mathias Cormann but also Peter Dutton (then defence minister), have said that they had not been aware of these appointments.
 Morrison initially declined to comment but later phoned 2GB to say that these three appointments—there might have been more, but he was unsure—had been "extraordinary measures" as "safeguards" during the Covid pandemic.
 He had got himself appointed as joint resources minister in order to be able to overrule a decision on gas exploration by the resources minister.